petitparser/dart-petitparser/README.md

   ..left(char('-').trim(), (a, op, b) => a - b);
 ```

-Finally we can build the parser:
+Finally, we can build the parser:

 ```dart
 final parser = builder.build().end();